Cartridge: 500 Linebaugh

 I highly recommend Fury Custom Bullets.
 It’s a one man shop that lives up to it’s credo: “I MAKE THE BULLETS YOU WANT BUT CANT BUY“.
 I was able to get 300 grain swaged wadcutters, knurled (to hold tumble-lube and bump the size up to .512”) and gas checked.
 And at a very good price!

-With a 1.9cc dipper of Trail Boss, seating totally flush with the case mouth, and taper crimping lightly (500 S&W taper crimp die).
+With The LEE plastic dippers, seating totally flush with the case mouth, and taper crimping lightly (500 S&W taper crimp die).
 I got:

 LabRadar series: 155.
 Steel target at 25 yards, last shot missed (100 yard backstop but data implies hitting the ground at ~51 yards)